Caleydo/caleydo.github.io/_publications/2009_ivbi_connecting-genes.md

 - Bernhard Schlegl
 - schmalstieg

-journal: Proceedings of the Symposium on Information Visualization in Biomedical Informatics, 13th International Conference on Information Visualization
+journal: Proceedings of the Conference on Information Visualisation (IV ’2009)
 year: 2009
 award:
 note: